 #5 Let them enjoy:

-Without micro-managing your child’s consumption, let them eat as much as they want on Halloween night.
+Without micro-managing your child’s consumption, let them eat as much as they want on Halloween night (and even for a couple of days following).
 Your child might surprise you by having a few and then deciding to save the rest (like my son usually does), or gorging on them and eating until they feel sick (like my daughter might).

 Either way, it ultimately teaches your child how to self-regulate their intake of treats down the road.
 It also removes the “forbidden-fruit” factor.
-If kids have free rein to enjoy their candy (or treat foods in general) sometimes, and they know that they are able to have them (in moderation) regularly, it takes the urgency to “get it in while you can!” away.
+If kids have free rein to enjoy their candy (or treat foods in general) sometimes, and they know that they can have access to it regularly, it takes the urgency to “get it in while you can!” away.
 It also decreases the chances of your kids sneaking candy or over-indulging when you’re not there.
-And I promise you–one night of gorging on treats will not affect their long-term nutritional status or weight.
+And I promise you–one or two days of gorging on treats will not affect their long-term nutritional or health status.

 #6 Don’t micro-manage: